ericoporto/ags-manual-wiki/File.md

 will open the file temp.tmp in the save game folder for writing.
 An error message is displayed if the file could not be created.
 Otherwise, it will write the string "test string" to the file and close it.

+**NOTE:** Open file pointers are not persisted across save games.
+That is, if you open a file, then save the game; then when you restore the game, the File will not be usable and you'll have to open it again to continue any I/O. The safest practice is not to declare any global File variables.

 *Compatibility:* $CONFIGFILE$ tag supported by AGS 3.5.1 and later versions.